zbmed-semtec/mlentory-etl-pipeline/Backend/README.md

 ### Setup NVIDIA GPUs

+* It is not necessary to have a gpu to run the Backend, but it will make the pipeline run faster.

 * You can follow the guide at https://docs.nvidia.com/cuda/wsl-user-guide/index.html if you want to setup the NVDIA GPUs in your WSL.

 * But in general you have to guarantee that you have the GPU drivers, the NVIDIA container toolkit, and you have CUDA toolkit install.